Cherhill White Horse: History

-The figure at Cherhill was first cut in 1780 by a Dr Christopher Alsop, of Calne, and was created by stripping away the turf to expose the chalk hillside beneath.
-Its original size was 165 ft by 220 ft.
-Dr Alsop, who was Guild Steward of the Borough of Calne, has been called "the mad doctor", and is reported to have directed the making of the horse from a distance, shouting through a megaphone from below Labour-in-Vain Hill.
-His design may have been influenced by the work of his artist friend George Stubbs, notable for his paintings of horses.
+The figure was first cut in 1780 by Dr Christopher Alsop of Calne, who created it by removing turf to expose the underlying chalk.
+Its original dimensions were approximately 165 ft by 220 ft.
+Alsop, who served as Guild Steward of the Borough of Calne, has been described as "the mad doctor" and is said to have directed the work from a distance using a megaphone.
+The design may have been influenced by the work of his contemporary, the painter George Stubbs.

-Since 1780, the horse has been 'scoured' several times.
-In 1935, it was dressed with a mixture of concrete and chalk, and it was cleaned up in 1994.
-A major restoration was carried out in 2002 by the Cherhill White Horse Restoration Group, when the horse was resurfaced with one hundred and sixty tonnes of new chalk, the outline was re-cut, and shuttering was added to hold the chalk in place.
+The figure has been periodically maintained, or "scoured", since its creation.
+In 1935 it was treated with a mixture of chalk and concrete, and it was cleaned again in 1994.
+A major restoration took place in 2002, when the Cherhill White Horse Restoration Group resurfaced the figure with approximately 160 tonnes of chalk, re-cut its outline, and added shuttering to retain the material.
 This work was supported by a grant of £18,000 from the National Trust.
-The present surface is made of compacted chalk, and the edges of the figure are well defined.
+In May, 2026, the figure was weeded and new chalk added by 130 volunteers.